Ksandoval-glitch/Pipeline-Project1/README.md

 then perform " unzip ncbi_dataset.zip" to unzip the file downloaded from NCBI.
 Next, make a local database from the unzipped ncbi file with "makeblastdb -in genomic.fna -out pipeline_part5db -title pipeline_part5db -dbtype nucl "

+then use the pipeline_part5.py script to compare the protein YP_081530.1 to the nucleotide database created.
+Save the output to a csv file.